A Comprehensive Survey on Generative Diffusion Models for Structured Data: Domain-specific Applications

-Kuo et al. \cite{kuo2023synthetic} propose a novel methodology, \textit{EHR-DPM}.
-Unlike \textit{MedDiff} \cite{he2023meddiff} that applies a 1D convolutional layer to individually denoise each feature, \textit{EHR-DPM} adds linear layers.
-It involves two steps: first, a linear layer is added to perform denoising at the latent level, as opposed to the variable level, second, an additional linear layer is incorporated into each up-sampling and down-sampling 1D CNN, and to the final up-sampling output.
-It further introduces two auxiliary loss functions: 1) one-step reconstruction loss to alleviate training instability and 2) MSE loss between the clean data and its restored counterpart in a randomly projected latent space.
-The formulae of each auxiliary loss are in equation \ref{eq:ehr_dpm_aux1} and \ref{eq:ehr_dpm_aux2} as:
+Kuo \textit{et al}. \cite{kuo2023synthetic} propose a EHR-DPM.
+It introduces two auxiliary loss functions: 1) one-step reconstruction loss to alleviate training instability and 2) MSE loss between the clean data and its restored counterpart in a randomly projected latent space.
+Unlike MedDiff \cite{he2023meddiff} that applies a 1D convolutional layer to individually denoise each feature, EHR-DPM adds linear layers.
+It involves two steps: 1) a linear layer is added to perform denoising at the latent level, as opposed to the variable level, 2) an additional linear layer is incorporated into each up-sampling and down-sampling 1D CNN, and the final up-sampling output.